What Are Advanced Excel Formulas?

 #1 – VLOOKUP Formula in Excel

-- In the case of duplicated values in the primary column in Table B, the first value will get populated in the cell.
+- In the duplicated values in the primary column in Table B, the first value will get populated in the cell.

 #2 – INDEX Formula in Excel

-This advanced excel formula is used to get the value of a cell in a given table by specifying the number of rows, column or both.
-Ex.
-To get the name of an employee at the 5th observation, Below is the data.
+It is used to get the value of a cell in a given table by specifying the number of rows, columns, or both.
+E.g., to get an employee’s name at the 5th observation.
+Below is the data.

-We can use the advanced excel formula as below:
+We can use the advanced Excel formula below:

-Note: If you insert another row into the data at 5th Row, the formula would return “Chandan Kale”.
-Hence, the output would depend on any changes happening in the data table over time.
+Note: If we insert another row into the 5th row, the formula will return as “Chandan Kale.”
+Hence, the output would depend on any changes in the data table over time.

 #3 – MATCH Formula in Excel

-The 3rd argument is used for the exact match.
-You can also use +1 and -1 based on your requirement.
+The 3rd argument is used for the exact MATCH.
+We can also use +1 and -1 based on our requirements.

 #4 – IF AND Formula in Excel

-We would use IF AND in such cases.
+We would use the IF AND formula in such cases.
 Please find below the screenshot for the same.

 It would return the result as 0.